MohammedElmzoudi/Create-a-simple-neural-network-from-scratch/README.md

 ## Backpropagation

 ### Brief Explanation
 - Each machine learning algorithm has what is called a loss function.
-This function determines how well a model is performing on a certain dataset based on how close the values that the model outputs when given a set of inputs, is to the actual desired value of those inputs are.
-The goal of any machine learning model is to minimize this cost function by finding the best values for a set of weights.
+This function determines how well a model is performing on a certain dataset based on how close the values that the model outputs when given a set of inputs is to the actual desired value of those inputs.
+The goal of any machine learning model is to minimize this cost function by finding the optimal value for each weight.
 - By taking the derivative of the cost function with respect to each weight, we can find the slope of the line on the cost function when that weight is a certain value.
 A positive slope indicates that if the value of the weight is decreased then the cost function will also decrease, and vise-versa.
 By continuously subtracting the derivative w.r.t thetea from theta itself, we can eventually hope to reach a global minimum of the cost function.
 You can learn more about the topic [here](https://en.wikipedia.org/wiki/Gradient_descent).
  <p align="center">
   <img src="https://thumbs.gfycat.com/KindAmpleImperialeagle-size_restricted.gif">